-Chapter 4 addresses the nature of the spiritual faculties inherent in human beings, especially the heart (Arabic qalb, Persian dil, Chinese xin $\stackrel{\frown}{}$ ).
-Liu Zhi explains that the goal of life can only be achieved by cultivating the body, the soul, and the spirit in keeping with the model established by the Utmost Sage on the three levels of Propriety (li $\stackrel{\frown}{}$ ), the Dao $\stackrel{\frown}{}$ , and the Real (zhen $\stackrel{\frown}{}$ ).
-These three terms, basic to Chinese thought, translate Shari $^{\circ}a$ , Tariqa, and Haqiqa-the Law, the Path, and became standard in the Han Kitab.
-Both Rāzī and Nasafī discuss it early on in their books.
-Finally, Chapter 5 describes the ultimate human perfection, or the full realization of tawḥīd.
+Chapter 4 addresses the nature of the spiritual faculties inherent in human beings, especially the heart (Arabic qalb, Persian dil, Chinese xin ^(L)).
+Liu Zhi explains that the goal of life can only be achieved by cultivating the body, the soul, and the spirit in keeping with the model established by the

+Finally, Chapter 5 describes the ultimate human perfection, or the full realization of $tawh\bar{t}d$.
 Let me conclude by quoting the last few lines of the Root Classic to provide another taste of the text:

-the Reality.
-This tripartite division of the Islamic tradition had been commonplace in later Sufism and

 The [three] Ones come home to the Root Suchness, and heaven and humans are undifferentiatedly transformed.
 The things and the I's come home to the Real, and the Real One circles back to the Real.
 The things are not obstructed by the guises, and humans are not burdened by desire.
 The subtle meaning of each is disclosed and thereby the Root Suchness is seen.
 In the beginning was the True Principle and now is the True Guise.

-When the True Being is seen as Guise, the seed and fruit are complete.
-6
+When the True Being is seen as Guise, the seed and fruit are complete.6

-- On the Huiru, see the study by Zvi Ben-Dor Benite, The Dao of Muhammad: A Cultural History of Muslims in Late Imperial China (Cambridge: Harvard University Asia Center, 2005). - Sachiko Murata, William C. Chittick, and Tu Weiming, The Sage Learning of Liu Zhi: Islamic Thought in Confucian Terms (Cambridge: Harvard University Asia Center, 2009), p.
-94. - Ibid., p.
-93.
+1 On the Huiru, see the study by Zvi Ben-Dor Benite, The Dao of Muhammad: A Cultural History of Muslims in Late Imperial China (Cambridge: Harvard University Asia Center, 2005).

+2 Sachiko Murata, William C. Chittick, and Tu Weiming, The Sage Learning of Liu Zhi: Islamic Thought in Confucian Terms (Cambridge: Harvard University Asia Center, 2009), p.
+94.

-- For a detailed response to this objection, see Chapter 2 of the introduction to Sage Learning.
+- 4 For a detailed response to this objection, see Chapter 2 of the introduction to Sage Learning.

-- Sage Learning, p.
+- 5 Sage Learning, p.
 108.

-- Ibid., pp. 150-52.
+- 6 Ibid., pp. 150-52.